WORKSHOP SERIES SPRING 2026

 SPRING SCHEDULE

-• Saturday, January 17 – All three sessions (Erwin, Jenn, Mark)
+Saturday, January 17 – Both sessions (Erwin, Jenn)

-• Saturday, February 7 – All three sessions (Erwin, Jenn, Mark)
+Saturday, February 7 – Both sessions (Erwin, Jenn)

 TUITION PER TRACK